Skip to content

 const wsEvents = filterEventsByTransport(events, 'websocket');

-Valid kinds: 'network', 'websocket', 'sse', 'ui', 'rule-group'.
-The single 'network' bucket spans fetch and XHR because today’s ChaosEvent.detail does not distinguish them.
+Valid kinds: 'network', 'websocket', 'sse', 'fetch-stream', 'ui', 'rule-group'.
+The single 'network' bucket spans fetch and XHR because today’s ChaosEvent.detail does not distinguish them; 'fetch-stream' is its own bucket because it reports chunk-level lifecycle rather than request outcomes.

 The Playwright adapter has the cleanest seam: write the report inside the same afterEach or test body that calls getChaosLog, then attach it with testInfo.attach so the HTML reporter renders a download link on failed runs.